alebairos/xfutebol/manual.md

 - **Limit:** Each team can use Sprint 3 times per half.
 - **Outcome:** Allows rapid repositioning or advancement towards the goal, crucial for creating scoring opportunities or responding to threats.

-### 3.7 Shoot Action
+### 3.7 Shoot Action Analysis in XFutebol

-- **Mechanism:** Shooter's Goal vs. goalkeeper's Defense.
+#### Mechanism:
+- The outcome of a SHOOT action is determined by comparing a combination of attributes for both the shooter and the goalkeeper.
+  - **Shooter's Attributes:** Goal + Strength + Skill.
+  - **Goalkeeper's Attributes:** Defense + Speed + Skill.

+#### Distance:
-- **Distance:** The Shoot action extends up to 2 times the base MOVE range for the piece.
-For instance, an attacker can shoot from up to 4 squares away.
+- The Shoot action extends up to 2 times the base MOVE range for the piece.
+  - **Example:** An Attacker (A), who normally moves 2 squares forward, can shoot from up to 4 squares away from the goal.

+#### Outcome:
-- **Outcome:**
+- **Goal Scored:**
-  - If Goal > Defense: Goal is scored.
-  - If Defense ≥ Goal: Goalkeeper saves or deflects the shot.
+  - If the total of the shooter's Goal, Strength, and Skill is greater than the total of the goalkeeper's Defense, Speed, and Skill.
+  - **Notation:** `Goal + Strength + Skill > Defense + Speed + Skill`
+- **Saved or Deflected by Goalkeeper:**
+  - If the goalkeeper's total of Defense, Speed, and Skill is equal to or greater than the total of the shooter's Goal, Strength, and Skill.
+  - **Notation:** `Defense + Speed + Skill ≥ Goal + Strength + Skill`

+### Notes:
+- The SHOOT action is a critical part of XFutebol gameplay, representing a direct attempt to score a goal.
+- The addition of Strength and Skill for the shooter and Speed for the goalkeeper adds depth to the strategy, making the success of shots more nuanced and dependent on a broader range of player attributes.
+- Players need to consider the positioning and attributes of their shooters and the opposing goalkeeper to maximize the chances of scoring successfully.

 ### 3.8 Long Shoot Action (Exclusive to Long Experts)
 - **Mechanism:** Long Experts can perform a Long Shoot action, using their Goal and Strength.
 This action includes both straight and curved shots.